stats-benson/stats-benson.github.io/README.md

 ## About Me
 1. Personal Introduction:

-    My name is Jacob Benson, and I am a Math - Stats student at Whitman College.
+    My name is Jacob Benson, a Math - Stats student at Whitman College.
 Areas of interest include frequentist statistical modelling, sas for experimental design and power analysis, and data science visualizations.
 I aspire to do statistics work with research organizations as well as teaching mathematics and statistics.

 2. Portfolio Overview: